 For example, if you have a team of in-house instructional designers and developers, you might love the customization that can be achieved with an open-source LMS.
 It takes a lot of hard work, but you can create almost anything you want for your online training.

-On the other hand, if you’re looking for a more ready-made, user-friendly option, there’s the free plan of a paid LMS.
-This is a great way to experience the basic features of the software, and make mistakes while learning, without the expense.
+On the other hand, if you’re looking for a more ready-made, user-friendly option, there’s the free LMS plan of a paid LMS.
+This way, you can experience the basic features of the software, and make mistakes while learning, without the expense.
+It’s a great option for a small business that may not be able to invest in a training platform right away.

 Still, if you’re like most companies, once you’ve tasted the sweet potential of free LMS software, you’ll hunger for the more advanced features that a paid plan offers.
 How will you know when you’re ready?